fangwei123456/spikingjelly/docs/source/clock_driven_en/0_neuron.rst

 ``spikingjelly.clock_driven`` uses a clock-driven approach to gradually simulate SNN.

-Next, we will gradually give the neuron input and check its membrane potential and output pulse.
+Next, we will gradually give the neuron input and check its membrane potential and output spike.
 In order to record data, need to open the ``monitor`` of the neuron layer:

 .. code-block:: python